-The electric bilge pump supplied with your boat is an impeller-type pump.
+The electric bilge pump(s) supplied with your boat is an impeller-type pump.
 It is controlled by a switch on the dash panel, which should be activated whenever water begins to accumulate in the bilge.
 Some models will also have an automatic bilge pump switch ("autofloat switch") mounted next to the pump.
 This is a float-type switch that will activate the bilge pump automatically whenever bilge water accumulates above a pre-set level.
 It is wired directly to the battery so it will normally function even when the boat is completely shut down and unattended, such as when the boat is moored at a marina.

-Operation of the bilge pump should be checked frequently.
-To check the bilge pump, activate the dash-mounted switch and verify that bilge water is being pumped overboard.
-If bilge water is present and the pump motor is running but not pumping, check to see if the pump is clogged with debris.
-Squeeze the two holding tabs on the side of the pump housing inward and pop the pump's upper housing off.
-If the pump's strainer well is clear but the pump still does not move water, check the discharge hose for kinks or a collapsed area.
+Operation of the bilge pump(s) should be checked frequently.
+To check the bilge pumps, activate the dash-mounted switch and verify that any water in the bilge is pumped overboard.
+If bilge water is present and the pump motor is running but not pumping, check to see if the pump housing is clogged with debris: